OxfordIonTrapGroup/mjolnir/Readme.md

 Follow the instructions for installing ARTIQ, then clone the repo and pip install mjolnir into your environment.

-Or if you just want the viewer (and not the server), download the executable, once I manage to make it!
+Or download the executable files, it's much easier...
+All but the launcher must have command line arguments supplied.

 ## Usage